 Startup academies B. Startup School Amsterdam (BSSA) and Growth Tribe Academy train recent graduates to become the perfect match for any startup or a tech company.
 In addition, the programme organises matchmaking events between graduates and startups.

 If your startup or scale-up could use some part-time help, be sure to sign up for StudiStartupJob.
 The platform, created by StudiJob and StartupAmsterdam, matches startups that need additional capacity to students who need part-time jobs relevant to their studies.

 Legal matters regarding hiring talent

-As of 1 January 2017, the administration fee for becoming a recognised sponsor will be reduced from €5,183 to €2,592 for small businesses and startups with fewer than 50 employees – a saving of €2,591.
-This policy change not only makes it easier, but it is also more appealing for small businesses and startups to become a recognised sponsor and actively reach out to international talent.
+As of 1 January 2017, the administration fee for becoming a recognised sponsor was reduced from €5,183 to €2,592 for small businesses and startups with fewer than 50 employees – a saving of €2,591.
+This policy change makes it more appealing for small businesses and startups to become a recognised sponsor, prompting them to actively reach out to international talent.

 The 30% ruling can give an extra incentive for internationals to come work for you.
 From a tax perspective, the ruling means the salary agreed upon between the employee and employer will be reduced by 30%.
 In return, the employee should receive a 30% allowance as reimbursement for expenses.

 Hiring freelancers can be a huge advantage for your business, as it provides the flexibility to scale up or down as need arises.
 If this sounds appealing to you, Amsterdam-based startup Jellow has built a platform on which startup teams can recommend and scout the best freelancers.
 Similarly, Fiverr and Upwork connect freelancers with entrepreneurs that need to get things done.
 This article by StartupDelta explains the Dutch hiring laws for working with freelancers.